Accommodations Policy Statement

 - requests additional information.

-In reaching certification and accommodation decisions, the Vice President for Student Affairs may, in his or her discretion, consult discretely and/or confidentially with appropriate professionals within and/or outside the College regarding the interpretation, appropriateness and validity of requests and documentation submitted in connection with this procedure.
+In reaching certification and accommodation decisions, the 504/ADA Coordinator may, in their discretion, consult discretely and/or confidentially with appropriate professionals within and/or outside the College regarding the interpretation, appropriateness and validity of requests and documentation submitted in connection with this procedure.

-Note: The College reserves the right to recommend accommodations that differ from the specific approaches suggested by the student or individuals documenting the student’s disability, so long as the accommodations proposed by the Vice President for Student Affairs achieve the objective of program accessibility as required by law.
+The College reserves the right to recommend accommodations that differ from the specific approaches suggested by the student or individuals documenting the student’s disability, so long as the accommodations proposed by the 504/ADA Coordinator achieve the objective of program accessibility as required by law.

-Agreed-upon accommodations will be documented in a written accommodations plan that will be signed by the student and the Vice President for Student Affairs or designee.
-If accommodations are not agreed upon, the Vice President for Student Affairs will provide to the student a written (or e-mail) description of what accommodations were deemed reasonable and offered by the College.
+Agreed-upon accommodations will be documented in a written accommodations plan that will be signed by the student and the 504/ADA Coordinator.
+If accommodations are not agreed upon, the 504/ADA Coordinator will provide to the student a written (or e-mail) description of what accommodations were deemed reasonable and offered by the College.

-If accommodations acceptable to the student cannot be developed through cooperative dialogue, the student may appeal the decision of the Vice President for Student Affairs through the Appeals Process described in Section III below.
+If accommodations acceptable to the student cannot be developed through cooperative dialogue, the student may appeal the decision of the 504/ADA Coordinator through the Appeals Process described in Section III below.

 Role of the Student

-- Completing the Special Needs Identification Form in a timely manner;
+- completing the Accommodation Request Form in a timely manner;

-- Ensuring that the Vice President for Student Affairs has received appropriately current, adequate and comprehensive medical and/or psychological documentation of a disability and the manner in which it limits a major life activity relevant to the student’s participation in Landmark’s programs.
+- ensuring that the 504/ADA Coordinator has received appropriately current, adequate and comprehensive medical and/or psychological documentation of a disability and the manner in which it limits a major life activity relevant to the student’s participation in Landmark’s programs.

 If a student perceives a need for additional accommodations or for the modification of existing accommodations, the student must request, in writing, a revision of the accommodation plan.
-Such requests should be addressed to the Vice President for Student Affairs.
+Such requests should be addressed to the 504/ADA Coordinator.
 Providing reasonable accommodations requires timely student input.
 It may be impossible to arrange accommodations that are not requested in a timely manner.

 Generally, documentation must: